St. Peter the Apostle Church: Description

-Founded by the Rev. Edward McColgan, who served for over thirty years.
-The cornerstone for the new church was laid on May 23, 1843, by the Bishop of New York City, the Right Rev. John Hughes assisted by the Right Rev. Kendrick, Bishop of Philadelphia and was dedicated later by Archbishop Samuel Eccleston of Baltimore, and Bishops J. J. Chance, John Hughes and several others on September 22, 1844.
+Founded by Edward McColgan, who served for over thirty years.
+The new church had its cornerstone laid on May 23, 1843 by the Bishop of New York City, the Right Rev. John Hughes assisted by the Right Rev. Kendrick, Bishop of Philadelphia and was dedicated later by Archbishop Samuel Eccleston of Baltimore, and Bishops J. J. Chance, John Hughes and several others on September 22, 1844.
 Father McColgan was instrumental in having the Sisters of Mercy come to the church later in 1855 to teach at St. Peter School, a female academy adjoining the church and established a handsome residence at neighboring 12 South Poppleton Street.
 In addition to their educational duties, the Sisters also assisted the poor and sick of the community by opening the "House of Mercy for distressed women".
 Father McColgan became the superior of the order in Maryland, was responsible for establishing the first Catholic temperance society in the city in 1849, as he called a mass meeting of meat packers in the western city and encouraged them to "take the pledge" to abstain from intoxicating drinks which became the nucleus of the St. Peter's Society, the largest Catholic temperance society in Baltimore.
 Later in 1878, he was appointed vicar-general of the Archdiocese replacing the late Rev. Dubreal.

-The limits of the parish grew so much in the early years by 1865, that a second church was established (St. Martin's at Fulton Avenue and West Fayette Street) and dedicated in 1867.
+The limits of the parish grew so much in the early years by 1865 that a second church was established (St. Martin's at Fulton Avenue and West Fayette Street) and dedicated in 1867.
 St. Peter the Apostle was twice enlarged during its first forty years.
 In the summer of 1868, a thorough renovation was made with several improvements such as the addition of fifty-four pews, the building extended eastwardly, sanctuary rebuilt, gallery reconstructed, stained glass windows installed from Munich, Germany and the ceiling frescoed and ornamented.
 This phase was rededicated by Archbishop Martin Spalding, April 4, 1869.
 The dimensions were now 150 feet in length and 73 feet in width, finished in a Corinthian style of architecture although the exterior is with six Doric columns out front.
 Archbishop James Gibbons consecrated the building on May 1, 1879, assisted by Bishops Thomas A. Becker of Wilmington, Delaware and J. J. Kain of Wheeling, West Virginia.

 Up to 1881, those who served as assistants at St. Peter's were the Rev. John Hickey, Rev. William D. Parsons, Rev. O'Tool, Rev. Lawrence McCauley, D.D., Rev. John S. Foley D.D., Rev. P. McCoy, Rev. Edmund Didier, Rev. Henry Reardon, and Rev. Gerard H. Nyssen.
-Assistant pastors were Revs.
-Owen Corrigan and again Gerard H. Nyssen.
+Assistant pastors were Rev. Owen Corrigan and again Gerard H. Nyssen.

-A parish cemetery was acquired and was situated on Liberty Road to the northwest.